All Episodes

 Let's make use of it.

-And then, you know, of course, WGN was broadcasting the trial uh on radio, and they had to scramble to remove the microphones and rewire them and put them outdoors and so forth.
+And then, you know, of course, WGN was broadcasting the trial on radio and they had to scramble to remove the microphones and rewire them and put them outdoors and so forth.

-And there's this iconic picture, and then we have it in the book.
+And there's this iconic picture, and we have it in the book.

-There are 38 photographs that I got from the archives and and I downloaded in high resolution and scanned them and so over there in the book.
+There are 38 photographs that I got from the archives, and I downloaded in high resolution and scanned them.

-And and there is on the stage, Clarence Darrow cross-examining William Jennings Bryant.
+And there is on the stage, Clarence Darrow cross-examining William Jennings Bryant.

 And it's just an amazing moment, an amazing story.

-And and thank you so much for your stellar work on the book as my co-author.
+And thank you so much for your stellar work on the book as my co-author.

 Much appreciated.

-And the idea that you would pick this as the story that uh that we get to do together was fascinating.
+And the idea that you would pick this as the story that we get to do together was fascinating.

 Thank you very much.